ninjaneers-team/uropa/README.md

   Split your Opa's configuration into multiple logical files based on a shared set of tags amongst entities.
 - **Designed to automate configuration management**
-  urOpa is designed to be part of your CI pipeline and can be used to not only push configuration to Opa but also detect drifts in configuration.
+  uropa is designed to be part of your CI pipeline and can be used to not only push configuration to Opa but also detect drifts in configuration.

 ## Installation